-The Teufelsbrücke and the Amalienfelsen are located in the Princely Park in Inzigkofen.
-The rock, which is named after Princess Amalie Zephyrine von Hohenzollern, is 29 meters high.
-The Teufelbrücke leads at 21.5 meters over the so-called "Höll" gorge.
-The bridge was originally built of wood, in 1983 the wood was replaced by stone.
+The Devil's Bridge and the Amalienfelsen are located in the Princely Park in Inzigkofen.
+The rock named after Princess Amalie Zephyrine von Hohenzollern is 29 meters high.
+The Devil's Bridge leads over the so-called “Höll” gorge at 21.5 meters.
+Originally the bridge was made of wood, in 1983 the wood was replaced by stone.
 According to legend, the devil helped the builder build the bridge.
-As a reward, the devil wanted the first soul to enter this bridge.
-But the master builder was smart and sent a dog over the jetty first.
+As a reward, the devil wanted the first soul to step on this bridge.
+But the builder was clever and sent a dog over the pier first.

 January 26, 2019

 The name of the bridge is the model of the Devil's Bridge near the St. Gotthard Pass.
 In the Romantic era, one fell prey to the Swiss landscape.
 And perhaps the landscape of the Danube Valley also resembled Switzerland.
 But of course, one has also come up with a legend about the Devil's Bridge.

 The Amalienfelsen is on the way to the Devil's Bridge, both are striking, the Amalienfelsen is located on the right side of the Danube in a left turn, the Devil's Bridge over bridges the hell and there is a legend that claims that it was built with the help of the devil